Emmanuel-Roy/Emoo-Boy/README.md

   * Boot commercial games like Tetris and Pokemon Gold.
   * Custom Palette Support.
   * Save Support
-  * Implement MBC1, MBC3, MBC5
+  * Implement rendering based on the Pixel Fifo and pass the dmg-acid2 display test.
-  * Implement all instructions and pass the Blargg CPU unit tests.
+  * Implement all instructions and pass the Blargg cpu_instrs test.

 ## Planned Editions:
   * Real Time Clock Support